-We encourage parents during the month of August to discuss the importance of eye safety with their children; however, practicing eye safety habits is important all year long.
-Everyone knows children spend a big part of their day playing, whether its outdoor sports or video games, their eyes are always being put at risk.
-Your child’s vision is in your hands, and you can protect their eyes by taking the proper precautions.
-Proper protective eyewear to be worn during sports can be bought at independent eye care locations.
-It’s also important to set time limits for kids while playing video games.
-At Vision For Life, we encourage 30 minutes of play, followed by a visual break and no longer than 2 hours TOTAL on video games in a given day.
-Near work specific glasses are encouraged for video games and reading.
+Now it is time to talk eye safety.
+During the month of August, we highly encourage parents to discuss the importance of eye safety with their children; however, practicing eye safety habits is important all year long.
+Children spend a big part of their day playing, whether it is outdoor sports or video games, their eyes are constantly at risk.
+Your child’s vision is in your hands, and you can easily protect his or her eyes by taking the proper precautions.

-We all know that accidents happen.
-If your child injures their eye, it is important to follow these steps:
+We all know that no matter how many precautions you take, accidents can still happen.
+In the unfortunate event that your child injures his or her eye, follow these safety steps:

-- Do not allow the child to rub or touch his or her eye.
+- Do not allow your child to rub or touch his or her eye.

 - Do not apply any kind of medication to the eye.

 - Do not attempt to remove any debris from the eye on your own.